rhymeswithvocal/digital-garden/_notes/site-lessons.md

 -Similar to the above: if you need a particular filetype on your new posts in order for them to be read, make sure you use it!

--In markdown, the titles of pages need to come after a space, otherwise it'll break the whole site push.
+-In markdown, the titles of pages need to come after a space, otherwise it'll break the whole site deploy.

+-Giving pages titles that will fit naturally into other sentences makes back-linking a lot easier and better-looking